Brixworth: Iron ore quarrying

 At various times iron ore quarrying has been carried out on the north, east and south sides of the village.
 The ore was taken in various ways to the railway for transport to ironworks.
 The first quarry can still be seen west of the church at a place called Stonepit Close.
 It is now allotments.
 Quarrying began in 1863 and finished about 1874.
 It is not clear if the ore was taken away by tramway or by horse and road wagon to the station.
 In about 1873 another quarry was opened nearby, to the north of the church.
 This was connected by gauge tramway to sidings at the station.
 When this was worked out the same tramway served later quarries further east to the north and south of Scaldwell Road, finishing in 1936 south of Scaldwell Road and in 1947 further north.
 The later quarries in this system were to the east of the A508.

-Another quarry began in 1873 to the south of the village connected with the railway by gauge tramway.
+Another quarry began in 1873 to the south of the village connected with the railway by 4 ft gauge tramway.
 This was firstly to the west of the main road in the area to the south of Foxhill Crescent and later to the east of the main road in the vicinity of what is now Ashway.
 Quarrying finished here in about 1912.

 A new pit was begun in 1939, operating until 1949.
 This was operated by the Staveley Coal and Iron Company and was connected to their quarrying operation at Scaldwell by an extension of their gauge tramway.
 The ore was transported from Scaldwell to sidings near Hanging Houghton via an aerial ropeway.
-The aerial ropeway was replaced in 1954 by a standard gauge branch line.
+The aerial ropeway was replaced in 1954 by a standard-gauge branch line.

 Another quarry began operation in 1880 west of Station Road, opposite Stonepit Close.
 It had its own tramway to the sidings at Brixworth Station and ceased operation in 1896.

-The gauge tramways were worked by horse at first but the first steam locomotive was in use by 1879.
+The 4 ft gauge tramways were worked by horse at first but the first steam locomotive was in use by 1879.
 Quarrying was done by hand at first.
 The first steam quarrying machine was in use by 1917, and the first diesel machine in 1935.
 Close to the south and east of the village most of the quarried area has had housing and an industrial estate built on it.
 In the industrial estate the street names Ironstone Way, Quarry Road, Ferro Fields and Staveley Way commemorate the quarries.
 Apart from Stonepit Close the visible remains of the quarrying are in the form of ground levels being below the roads and surrounding fields.
 The industrial estate and part of the churchyard are lower than the original landscape, due to the quarrying activity.